Gaussian Ensemble Belief Propagation

 At this stage, our approach manages millions of pixels, surpassing the capabilities of classical methods.
 GaBP tends to choke on a few thousand pixels.
 But our method can eat up big problems like that for breakfast.

-We have been strategic with our choice of problem here: GaBP is not amazing at fluid dynamics precisely like this, and that it kind of why we bother with this whole thing.
+We have been strategic with our choice of problem here: GaBP is not amazing at fluid dynamics precisely like this, and that is kind of why we bother with this whole thing.
 GaBP has trouble with very nonlinear problems, which are generally just hard.
-GEnBP has some trouble with them too, but often much less trouble, and it can handle a much more diverse array of problems, especially ones with this geospatial flavour.
+GEnBP has some trouble with them too, but often much less trouble.

 4 How it works

-As far as work connecting those two fields, there does not seem to be much, even though they have a lot in common.
+As far as work connecting those two fields, there does not seem to be much, even though they have a lot in common, which is surprising.
 That is where our GEnBP comes in.
 Our method is surprisingly simple, but it appears to be new, at least for some value of new.

 Connecting the two methods is mostly a lot of “manual labour”.
 We use some cool tricks such as the Matheron update (Doucet 2010; Wilson et al. 2020, 2021), and a whole lot of linear algebra tricks such as Woodbury identities.
 Details in the paper.